MikeyBeez/RAGAgent/README.md

 /quit: Exit the application

 💡 Pro Tip: Keep your chat history under 15 interactions for the best experience!
-   You can do this using slash commands. /lengthchathistory will show you how many items are in your chat history.  /truncate 10 will delete older entries.
+   You can do this using slash commands.

-   If you want to group chat history, /savechat will save the old entries to a file before you truncate.
+   If you want to group chat history before you truncate,

+   /savechat will save the old entries to a file first.

+   /lengthchathistory will show you how many items are in your chat history.

+   /truncate 10 will delete older entries.

 🎙️ Speech-to-Text

 Use macOS's built-in dictation:

-Enable in System Preferences > Keyboard > Dictation Use the keyboard shortcut (default: press Fn twice) to start dictation
+Enable in System Preferences > Keyboard > Dictation

+Use the keyboard shortcut (default: press Fn twice) to start dictation

 🌟 Project Status
 OTTO is evolving rapidly!
 We've recently added new commands, enhanced the visual appeal, and improved history management.
 Stay tuned for more exciting updates!
+Because it is rapidly evlving documentation is likely to be outdated between major releases -- of which so far there have been none.

 🤝 Contributing
 While OTTO is primarily a personal project, we welcome ideas and discussions.
 Feel free to fork the repository and experiment!
 📜 License